IDEMSInternational/open-app-builder/packages/server/README.md

 You should see previously broken images now appearing correctly

+**Handling CORS**
+If deploying to a site that is hosted on a different domain, CORS should be enabled in the analytics paltform `Settings -> System -> General settings` options.

+Additionally, privacy settings on the platform might need to be visited (such as `DoNotTrack` browser defaults).
+More information at https://matomo.org/privacy

 ## Server Deployment (WiP docs)
 To deploy on a server the same ensure docker and docker-compse are installed and run the same way as locally